trinitysc/jekyll-blog/visit/introducing-god.md

 We meet on Wednesday nights, 7:00-9:00pm, at Trinity Church, 200 Colombo Street.
 Introducing God runs for 7 weeks but there’s no need to commit to the whole thing now, just come along for the first week and see how it goes!

 Introducing God is free of charge.
-[Contact Pam](mailto:pam@trinitysc.nz) to find out about the next course and reserve your place.
+[Contact Us](mailto:info@trinitysc.nz) to find out about the next course and reserve your place.